Bar and Bat Mitzvah Preparation

 Beth David Guide for Parents and Families

-The Bar and Bat Mitzvah handbook [PDF] includes a checklist of information that families of upcoming B’nai Mitzvah should read.
+The Bar and Bat Mitzvah handbook [PDF] will be updated soon.
+It includes a checklist of information for families of upcoming B’nai Mitzvah.